 John is a partner in Colin Biggers & Paisley's corporate practice.
 He has extensive knowledge of corporations law and the Australian Stock Exchange listing rules and has acted in regard to a large number of mergers, acquisitions, prospectuses and information memoranda.

 John has acted on prospectuses for several public companies and initial public offerings, and for public companies raising additional funds in the market.
 On a number of occasions, he has been the chairman of the due diligence committee for IPOs and devised and documented the due diligence process.

 - David Kennedy

-David is a partner in the commercial and corporate team, and leads our hospitality and club law and our intellectual property law teams.
-David is widely experienced in commercial law and provides both specialised and general legal counsel, as well as handling commercial transactions and disputes, legal and general drafting, management of and advice on negotiations and legal risks, and legal issue project management.
-David was admitted as a solicitor in NSW in 1975.
-He is admitted to practice in the Supreme Court of NSW, Federal Court and High Court of Australia.
+David is a partner in Colin Biggers & Paisley's corporate practice, and leads our hospitality and club law, and our intellectual property law teams.
+David is widely experienced in commercial law and provides general legal counsel, as well as handling commercial transactions and disputes, legal and general drafting, management of and advice on negotiations and legal risks, and legal issue project management.

 - Simone Whetton

 Simone is a partner in Colin Biggers & Paisley's corporate practice.
 Her expertise is in corporate transactions and corporate advisory, with a focus on unlisted companies across key industry sectors including transport and logistics, manufacturing, pharmaceutical and healthcare, energy and resources and technology, and telecommunications.
 She also advises in respect of outsourcing and procurement issues.